triploit/secundo-pm/README.md

 ```
 sudo secpm local /path/to/project/
 ```
-The package directory `/path/to/project/` wird installiert.
-Das Skript `/pfad/zum/projekt/pkg/ins.sc` wird ausgeführt.
+The package directory `/path/to/project/` will be installed.
+The script `/pfad/zum/projekt/pkg/ins.sc` will be runned.

 ### Trust people
 Since every package is a potential hazard, SecPM asks some questions before installing the package (like: `Do you want to see the script file?` or `Are you really sure?`).
-But theres a possibility to trust GitHub accounts (eg. from friends or your own).
+But theres a possibility to trust GitHub accounts (eg. from friends or yourself).
 But you have to be **really sure**, because if the package contains dangerous code, SecPM won't ask.
 ```
 sudo secpm trust user
 ```